phdmajidsepahvand/TED-MKD/README.md

 ### Overview

-Structured Multi-Teacher Knowledge Distillation (MKD) is a novel framework designed to improve model compression and knowledge transfer from multiple teachers to a lightweight student model.
+Structured Multi-Teacher Knowledge Distillation (TED-MKD) is a novel framework designed to improve model compression and knowledge transfer from multiple teachers to a lightweight student model.